HOW TO TACKLE DARK SPOTS & PIGMENTATION

 If you’re suffering from any kind of pigmentation, it’s really important to use products with ingredients that can help brighten the skin and to use them regularly.
 Building a routine and sticking to it is key.

 As part of that routine, we highly recommend the use of CULT51 Night Cream.
 It has been clinically tested & proven to significantly reduce the appearance of age spots in just 2 weeks.
-Not only that, it also works to prevent their reappearance.
+Not only that, but it also works to prevent their reappearance.

 CULT51 Night Cream works in harmony with your skin to help enhance, protect and nourish the skin.
-With continued use, it is capapble of evening skin tone, reducing the appearance of imperfections, and protecting against environmental damage.
+With continued use, it is capable of evening skin tone, reducing the appearance of imperfections, and protecting against environmental damage.

 A great example, of how our Night Cream works is Harriet Metzger who struggled with sun damage to her face.
 Harriet had tried many creams and treatments to get rid of the pigmentation on her face with no success.
 CULT51 Night Cream gave her the results she wanted in just 6 weeks.